petedodd/CV19SHF/README.md

 # CV19SHF

+- process.sitrep.R is the cleaning/analysis script that should be run first
-- cv19_localplanning_dev.R is the SEIR intervention fit with fixed underreporting
+- sitrepversion.R is the SEIR intervention fit to cases/admission/deaths with fixed underreporting
+- Report.org is the markdown for the report